StarNeit/Emercury/doc/init.md

 Copy luxd.init to /etc/init.d/luxd.
 Test by running "service luxd start".

-Using this script, you can adjust the path and flags to the luxd program by setting the LUXD and FLAGS environment variables in the file /etc/sysconfig/luxd.
+Using this script, you can adjust the path and flags to the luxd program by setting the EMRCD and FLAGS environment variables in the file /etc/sysconfig/luxd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn